hamidgasmi/training.computerscience.cloud.aws/README.md

 	 	- [ ] Internet Gateway: Included
 	 	- [ ] Route table: Main route table routes traffic to local and Internet Gateway (see below)
 	 	- [ ] NACL: Default NACL allows all inbound and outbound traffic (see below)
-	 	- [ ] Security Group: Default SG allows all inbound traffic from itself; allows all outbound traffic (see below)
+	 	- [ ] Security Group: Default SG allows all inbound traffic (see below)
 	 	- [ ] ENI: Same ENI is used by all subnets and all security group
 - Custom VPC (or "Bespoke"):
 	- it can be designed and configured in any valid way